 6. Drift

-Small businesses often find it difficult to provide excellent customer support when they’re constantly bombarded with questions through various channels.
-Drift is a customer service tool that helps you proactively reach out to your customers through chatbots.
+Small businesses often struggle to deliver excellent customer support when they’re constantly bombarded with questions across multiple channels.

 7. Groove